 - Clover Hotel at Jalan Sultan

 Okay, enough talk!
-Let’s move on to the itinerary of what you should do during your stopover:
+Let’s move on to the itinerary of what you should do during your stopover in Singapore:

 1. Try the quintessential Singaporean Breakfast – a slice of Kaya Toast and Soft-boiled eggs!

-A breakfast set in Singapore usually consists of Kaya Toast with butter, accompanied by two soft boiled eggs and a cup of local Kopi (the local way of saying coffee).
-You could skip the eggs and coffee, but I highly encourage trying at least the Kaya toast, served with sugar and butter.
+A breakfast set in Singapore usually consists of Kaya Toast with cold butter, accompanied by two soft boiled eggs and a cup of local Kopi (the local way of saying “coffee”).
+You could skip the eggs and coffee, but I highly encourage you to try at least the Kaya toast, served with kaya jam and butter.
 Kaya jam is made from coconut milk, eggs, sugar, and it’s totally delicious.

-I recommend to head down to Ya Kun Kaya Toast on China street – it’s their first outlet since 1944, and is their most authentic outlet.
+I recommend heading down down to Ya Kun Kaya Toast on China street – it’s their first outlet since 1944, and is their most authentic outlet.
 It also helps that it’s in the middle of the city so it’s highly accessible.
 But there are plenty of other Ya Kun locations around the city too, and sometimes even just any local food center will have a stall that sells Kaya toast.

-A bit of back story of the Chinatown area: If you took the MRT (train) to Chinatown, you will notice that the station uses Chinese characters 牛车水.
+A bit of back story of the Chinatown area – If you took the MRT (the subway) to Chinatown, you will notice that the station are displayed using three Chinese characters 牛车水.
 Those characters do not mean “Chinatown”, but they do tell a history of this area very well. 牛 is the character for “cow”, 车 is “car” and 水 is “water”.
-This is because back in the days, fresh water supplies were carried using carts pulled by oxen from a well in Ann Siang Hill (which I will get to in a minute).
+This is because back in the days, fresh water supplies were carried using carts pulled by oxen from a well in Ann Siang Hill, which I will get to in a minute.

 On Telok Ayer Street, you can find Thian Hock Keng temple, the oldest Hokkien temple in the country.
 While exploring the temple, take note of the beautiful tiles in and around the temple.
 These are the beautiful Peranakan tiles.
-Later on in Chinatown, I recommend stopping by Peranakan Tile shop inside the temple to see the various tile designs (update: The tile shop has moved to another location in Chinatown at 36 Temple Street, 10 minutes away from here, which you can do in the next part in Chinatown Central.
+Later on in Chinatown, I recommend stopping by Peranakan Tile shop to see the various tile designs.
+The tile shop used to be located in this temple but had moved to 36 Temple Street, 10 minutes away from here, which you can do in the next part in Chinatown Central.

 From Telok Ayer, you can walk north to Ann Siang Hill and find the well I was talking about earlier.
-Make your way to Chinatown central, where you’ll find Sri Mariamman Hindu Temple and Buddha Tooth Relic Temple, and of course the Peranakan Tile shop I mentioned before.
+Make your way to Chinatown central, where you’ll find Sri Mariamman Hindu Temple, Buddha Tooth Relic Temple, and of course the Peranakan Tile shop I mentioned before.
 The Chinatown area, as the name indicates, was the settlement area for Chinese immigrants who came to Singapore in the 1800s.
 Nowadays, it’s a bustling area filled with shops, restaurants and night market.